vitalab/neuralteleportation/requirements/README.md

 ### Compute Canada environment

 Here is a brief step by step description of how to setup a working environment for the project on Compute Canada's (CC) servers.
-For more information on how to configure virtual environments on Compute Canada's servers, please refer to their own
+For more information on how to configure virtual environments on CC servers, please refer to their own
 [documentation on the subject](https://docs.computecanada.ca/wiki/Python#Creating_and_using_a_virtual_environment).